Keeo/VoiceCraftST/README.md

 VoiceCraftST is a Python API that integrates the advanced text-to-speech capabilities of VoiceCraft with SillyTavern.
 This API enables the use of VoiceCraft's features within SillyTavern without any need for modifications on the SillyTavern platform.

+## Updates

+* **2024.4.27** Implemented sliding window and bumped to latest version of VC

 ## Installation

-VoiceCraftST is supported on Linux systems with NVIDIA GPUs due to specific hardware dependencies.
-The API installation is facilitated through Docker to manage its complex dependencies.
+VoiceCraftST is supported on Linux systems with NVIDIA GPUs to avoid complex dependencies required for VoiceCraft model.

 ### Prerequisites